23-MDDN342/randomised-collection-nanzelas/README.md

 >Part 4:I tried experiments with weighted selection and conditional randomness.
 My weighting assignment is the weight of the colors of the five bodies. blue 20%, green 10%-20%, purple 60%-80%, orange 20%-50%, red 80%-100% ![image](https://github.com/23-MDDN342/randomised-collection-nanzelas/assets/90404037/a57380b8-fb0d-475d-a11f-595919d47e8f)
 >Experiments of conditional randomness control eye patterns through body color.![image](https://github.com/23-MDDN342/randomised-collection-nanzelas/assets/90404037/955e1158-3237-41ac-ad7c-1963a87ed30e)
 >
+>part 5: I added some details, added shadows to make him look more three-dimensional, improve the expression.
+>
+>Network Moji-Final
+>
+>My final design for a random collection was inspired by the Internet emoji art of Apple emojis and some minimalist card-like emojis.
+I am relatively happy with my end result, which has a wide range of random variations in my expression collection while having a consistent design.
+Because of this change, each face has a different style.
+This fits with the uncertainty and randomness of Internet emojis.
+Weighted selection and conditional randomness make my face more varied, highlighting the main eyes.
+My weighting of colors is blue 20%, green 10%-20%, purple 60%-80%, orange 20%-50%, and red 80%-100%.
+There is a relatively obvious weight tilt.
+Conditional randomness is the control of eye patterns by body color.
+>
+>I may have added more details to my design, making my elements richer, but now it is also in line with my simple design philosophy.